jabberwoockey/NthDayOfWeek/README.md

 - `gndw -Next`

-To get second tuesdays (Patch Tuesdays) of a specific month of the current year or a specific year run the following commands:
+To get second tuesdays (Patch Tuesdays) of a specific month of the current year or a specific year run any one of the following commands:

 - `Get-NthDayOfWeek -Month February`